 - persistent dizziness

 Over time, MS can cause new lesions to form.
-Existing lesions may also grow larger.
-This might cause a relapse or acute flare of symptoms.
+Existing lesions may also grow larger, which might cause a relapse or an acute flare-up of symptoms.
 This happens when your symptoms get worse or new symptoms develop.

 To help slow the progression of MS, many treatments are available.
 Early diagnosis and treatment might help prevent the development of new lesions.

 To diagnose and monitor the progression of MS, your doctor will likely order imaging tests.
-These tests are called magnetic resonance imaging (MRI) scans.
+These tests are called MRI scans.
 Doctors also use physical examinations to monitor the course of your MS.

 MRI scans can be used to create pictures of your brain and spinal cord.
 This allows your doctor to check for new and changing lesions.